-The watch was first introduced this last March, and became available in the United States and most countries of the European Union in April, 2018.
-I wasn’t able to find any information as to the gadget’s sales numbers during the first couple weeks, but I have an impression that it deserves some attention from guys -and gals- whose definition of ‘active lifestyle’ goes beyond a regular bike trip to a local community center, and who are still not geeky enough to opt for something more complex featuring an Android or even iOS operating system.
+The watch was first introduced this past March and became available in the United States and most countries of the European Union in April 2018.
+I wasn’t able to find any information as to the gadget’s sales numbers during the first couple of weeks, but I have an impression that it deserves some attention from guys -and gals- whose definition of ‘active lifestyle’ goes beyond a regular bike trip to a local community center, and who are still not geeky enough to opt for something more complex featuring an Android or even iOS operating system.

 Offering an easily recognizable exterior that was immortalized by previous generations of the G-Shock family in general and older iteration of the Rangeman collection in particular, the device looks more versatile and durable than an Apple Watch, but not as unisex -and sort of dull- as a timekeeper made by Suunto or Garmin.